 - Disaster-relief management and support

-OFH has provided $1.5 million in funding to its network of charity partners in just the past few years alone
+OFH has provided $600,000 in funding to its network of charity partners in just the past three years alone

 In fact, Ozarks Food Harvest was the first food bank in Missouri to offer pass-through funding to its member agencies.
 OFH partners in good standing are eligible to apply for funding opportunities from Ozarks Food Harvest.
 The Food Bank secures these donations and offers them to agencies with the donors wishes in mind.
 These gifts range from purchased food, infrastructure support, such as industrial coolers and walk-in freezers to shelving and computers.
 This enabled The Food Bank to more than double the fresh produce distributed, exceeding strategic initiative goals.
 OFH grants are key to strengthening and sustaining network agencies.